 The different types of life coaches and what they do

 There are various types of coaching in which a life coach may specialise in:

 Relationship and Family Coaching

-This style of life coach will encourage discussion between partners and friends of the family who have communication barriers.
+This style of a life coach will encourage discussion between partners and friends of the family who have communication barriers.
 Through discussion, such coaching encourages people to find solutions to overcome their existing issues.
 Whether it be rebuilding after a difficult relationship or looking to resolve family challenges; this type of coach will help you identify a conflict and provide a roadmap towards positive change.
-After all, our relationship with others is what ultimately defines our lives, and personal happiness.
+After all, our relationship with others is what ultimately defines our lives and personal happiness.

 For those seeking guidance around their profession, a career coach can help in identifying career opportunities in the market or support your shift into a new industry.
 Many life coaches specialise in career coaching, given their experience within a specific industry.
-Find a coach can help you find clarity in the direction you wish to pursue and then develop skills accordingly.
+Find a coach who can help you find clarity in the direction you wish to pursue and then develop skills accordingly.

 Life coaches sometimes support financial planning.
-They help you to identify spending habits, correcting these, and help to plan towards a better financial future.
+They help you to identify spending habits, correct these, and help to plan towards a better financial future.
 It’s important that you check that these coaches have relevant experience in financial management; with those offering such service likely having a corporate banking, investment, or accounting background.

 Mental Health Coaching

 A life coach specialising in mental health support in rebuilding following challenges such as conflict or grief.
 They can help individuals develop techniques related to stress management or positive interactions with others, but they cannot be used in situations where a psychotherapist is most suited for disorders such as depression and other psychiatric illnesses.